-Responding to the demand for disclosure, climate scenario analysis, and stress testing strengthens your internal carbon accounting, so you can accelerate action in your trade portfolio, track progress, evaluate and improve green finance strategies, and give clients auditable reports.
+By responding to the demand for disclosure, climate scenario analysis, and stress testing, you can accelerate action in your trade portfolio, track progress, improve green finance strategies, and give clients auditable reports.

 Your carbon accounting processes and software should align with globally-recognized frameworks and standards, such as the Greenhouse Gas Protocol and CDP disclosure, to prepare you for regulated reporting.

 Voluntarily and publicly disclosing your emissions data also contributes to a global pool of information that enables better decision-making across the global economy, to build the net-zero future we urgently need.

 CarbonChain helps you immediately start reducing the carbon footprint of your portfolio, and drive systemic change to decarbonize the commodities sector.

 If you don’t take action, the greenest traders will soon turn to the banks offering sustainability-linked incentives, and your portfolio could be left with the riskiest transactions.

 Our carbon accounting platform automatically tracks emissions in your individual trades, quantifies your entire lending portfolio’s footprint, and provides actionable insights about carbon hotspots:

 - CarbonChain lets you set, agree and roll out KPIs with client buy-in, based on automated continuous benchmarking.
 We independently rate trades in near real-time.

 - Our platform provides accurate, end-to-end supply chain carbon footprinting, asset screening, and integrates into your lending workflows.